Home » WordPress Tutorials » Basics » How to Use WordPress Text Editor

 How to Enter the Text Editor

-If you are using the Classic Editor (which could be achieved by the plugin Classic Editor, or if you haven’t upgrade your WordPress), you can find the Text editor on your Post/Page creation page.
+If you are using the Classic Editor (which could be achieved by the plugin Classic Editor, or if you haven’t upgraded your WordPress), you can find the Text editor on your Post/Page creation page.
 The Text button is located on the right top corner of your WYSIWYG.

 Now, it is really important for us to mention that using an old version of WordPress, surely may create severe security risks.
 We’ve already covered why and how to keep your WordPress version up to date, which is an article we highly recommend you to read if you haven’t updated your WordPress in a while.